rycolab/aclpub2/README.md

 `conference_details.yml`, `organizing_committee.yml`, `program_committee.yml`, `prefaces.yml`, `invited_talks.yml` are the same already explained for the generation of proceedings.

 #### tutorials.yml
 This file should list the tutorials talks and associated room, date, and description.
 A directory containing the `.tex` files that provide the text of the description should be created in the same directory of the `.yml` files (named tutorials/).
+Moreover, A directory containing the `.tex` files that provide the text of the Tutorial Chairs Message hould be created in the same directory of the `.yml` files (named tutorial_message/).
 As with the prefaces, the contents of the `.tex` files should not include usual headers and footers found within LaTeX files, and only what is usually found between the `\begin{document}` and `\end{document}` directives.